Build a contacts app with Node, Express, and MySQL

 Go to the PlanetScale dashboard and click "New database" > "Create new database".
 You'll be presented with a page to name your database, select a region, and choose a plan.

 Next, you need the database credentials.
-To get them, click the “Get connection strings” button on the right side of the dashboard.
-This shows you the database authentication credentials as well as a sample code for connecting to your database for different programming languages.
+To get them, click the “Connect” button on the top-right side of the dashboard.
+This wil allow you to create database authentication credentials and also allow you to see sample code for connecting to your database for different programming languages and frameworks.

 Create a database via CLI